 Another real concern is that shelter cats often are exposed and or carry viruses, bacteria, parasites, and fungi health problems that should be considered and looked for when rescuing a cat.
 These diseases can be transmitted from cats to people.
 They are called Zoonotic Disease.
 Individuals with immature or weakened immune systems are more susceptible to these diseases.
 This includes infants, individuals with acquired immunodeficiency syndrome (AIDS), the elderly, and people undergoing cancer chemotherapy or receiving other drugs that may suppress their immune systems.

 PCT has an in-house breeding program and also obtains kittens from selected breeders who produce cats with genetic predispositions to be trained to provide many years of therapy and partnership.
+When we go outside our breeding program we do this very carefully, ensuring the breeder in question holds our high breeding and raising standards.

 Every cat in PCT’s breeding program receives the following health exams and related clearances: